khushigupttaa04/CNLP-Lab/README.md

 ## Structure
 Each experiment directory contains:
-*   A comprehensive Markdown documentation (`README.md`) detailing the procedure, implementation, and learning outcomes.
-*   The primary Jupyter Notebook (`.ipynb`) containing the executable Python code and output visualizations.
+*   The primary Jupyter Notebook (`.ipynb`) or PDF file containing the executable Python code and output visualizations.
 *   Required dataset files (`.csv`, `.txt`) or accompanying documentations (`.docx`).